Visit One of World's Fashion and Culture Capitals

 Milan Travel is an absolute must when visiting the Northern part of Italy.
 It is the capital of the Lombardy region and is filled with museums, art galleries, churches and is surrounded by some of Europe's most beautiful countryside.
 After Rome, it is the second most popular city in all of Italy.
 With a population of over 1.3 million people, this vibrant global city is not only steeped in ancient architecture and historical significance, it is also a leader in economics, education, art, culture, and fashion.

-One of the historical sites that you must see when you are in Milan is Milan Cathedral.
+One of the majestic historical sites that you must see when enjoying Milan travel is the Duomo di Milano.
 This ornate structure took over six hundred years to construct and is a wonder to behold.
 The interior of the cathedral is just as striking as the exterior and contains many works of art and intricately stained glass windows.
 The Church of Santa Maria delle Grazie is another must visit location.
 This Gothic style structure has a red brick exterior and a masterpiece in its interior.
 The Last Supper by Leonardo da Vinci is located inside the building and is awe-inspiring for its historical significance.
 This church was also designated as a UNESCO world heritage site.

 Art galleries are also not to be missed in Milan.
 The Pinacoteca di Brera is a gallery that houses a wide range of Italian art.
 Artists such as Raphael, Bellini, and Rubens are featured here.
 Other places of note include the Castello Sforzesco and its adjacent Pinacoteca del Castello which houses Michelangelo’s last sculpture.
 The Leonardo da Vinci Museum of Science and Technology will also be of interest.
 It contains drawing, sketches, and blueprints from this genius as well as model cars and reconstructions.